dravanet/ganeti-extstorage-csi/README.md

 ## TODO

-To be fully CSI compliant:

-- Invoke all node operations if advertiset (e.g. NodeExpandVolume)
+* Make all operations as idempotent as possible.

+## Usage

+TBD